rabahMoulai/Trimble-Bilberry-AI-Engineer-technical-exercise-Fields-vs-Roads/README.md

 ## Results

-we evaluate our model with the test set but since it is a binary classifier we will not only evaluate the accuracy but also the ROC curve and the confusion matrix.
+We evaluate our model with the test set but since it is a binary classifier we will not only evaluate the accuracy but also the ROC curve and the confusion matrix.

 the accuracy on test set is between (85% to 97.4 %). this variation is due to the random factor when increasing the data by the image generator.